Can Grammarly Replace An Editor And Proofreader?

 You can read my full Grammarly review for a lot more details about its features.

-If you are a college student, a new writer, or writing daily blog posts, the expense of a subscription may not be worthwhile or cost-effective.
+If you are a college student, a new writer, or a writer who writes daily blog posts, the expense of a subscription may not be worthwhile or cost-effective.

-The Hemingway app is a popular free application to check sentence structure, even if it is not a fully-fledged grammar checker.
+The Hemingway app is a popular free application for checking sentence structure, although it is not a fully-fledged grammar checker.

 But there are many other free grammar apps you can choose to use.